 In the User Information pane of this window, enter the following:

-For the required fields, possible values can be configured as
+For the required fields, possible values, some of which are based on the example of user johndoe, can be configured as follows:

 In the Device Information pane of this window:

 MAC Address - Enter the MAC address of the

 Cisco Cius device.
 Make sure that the value comprises 12 hexadecimal characters.
 Example: 00127F576611 (MAC address on john doe’s device)

 Cisco Cius has two MAC Addresses: Wi-Fi and Ethernet.
 The Ethernet MAC Address must be used.
 It is found on Cisco Cius by choosing Settings > About Cius > Status.